ChristopherTopalian/TopalianGameEngineDataNavigator/README.md

 # TopalianGameEngineDataNavigator
-Get Ready!!!
-Automatic Row layout for our Website content and we get to Navigate the Data using a VIDEO GAME PLAYER THAT MOVES!!!
+Get Ready!!! https://youtu.be/eVsAjaoMKVM  Automatic Content Generation Layout for our Website and we get to Navigate the Data using a VIDEO GAME PLAYER THAT MOVES!!!